copt2024/Copt__/README.md

 License
-This project is licensed under the MIT License – feel free to use, modify, and distribute it with proper attribution.
+This project is licensed under the MIT License.

 Contributor:
 👤 Sandhiya Ravi – Postdoctoral Researcher & Developer